PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

 - Hesitation at different stages of your funnel.
 - How your users are interacting with individual elements of your product.

 Hotjar and [Fullstory](/blog/best-fullstory-alternatives) are popular session replay products, but they're expensive, inflexible, and primarily designed with marketing teams.
-In this guide, we're looking at the best free and open-source session replay tools, which often offer the same features (or more) for less.
+In this guide, we're looking at [Hotjar alternatives](/blog/best-hotjar-alternatives) that are either free or open source, particularly session replay tools.

 > **Changelog:**
 >